jjthomas/Fleet-Floorplanning/README.md

 Run `mvn package` in the Fleet-Floorplanning-RapidWright directory.

 Go to the Fleet repository.
 Install sbt.
 Edit `StreamingWrapperDriver` to generate a shell for the desired number of cores (180 default) and core IO interface.
 You can also insert a core other than the default `Summer` (e.g. `Counter`).
 The inserted core determines the core IO interface of the shell.
 Notice that `Counter` has a different IO interface than `Summer` (it consumes 8-bit rather than 32-bit input words), so the two cannot share the same shell.
-The smaller the core IO interface in terms of total bits, the more cores the shell can support and still successfully run through the implementation phases below without hitting routing congestion issues.
+The smaller the core IO interface in terms of total bits, the more cores the shell can support without hitting routing congestion issues in the implementation phase below.

 Now run `sbt "runMain edu.stanford.fleet.StreamingWrapperDriver"`.
 A file called `StreamingWrapper.v` should be produced that has both the shell RTL and core RTL.